Racine County Court Records

 Marriage and Divorce Records

 Under statewide issuance, marriage certificates from October 1, 1907 to present and divorce certificates from January 1, 2016 to present can be obtained from any Register of Deeds office in Wisconsin.
-Records older than these dates must be obtained from the county where the event occurred.
+Records older than these dates must come from the county where the event occurred.
 Divorce records before 2016 can also be requested from the Wisconsin Vital Records Office, P.O.
 Box 309, Madison, WI 53701.

 Birth and Death Records